Reese Witherspoon, Sophia Bush and More React to Leaked Supreme Court Draft Opinion About Roe v. Wade - E! Online

 "It is time to heed the Constitution," the documents reportedly state, "and return the issue of abortion to the people's elected representatives."

-In a statement, Chief Justice John Roberts confirmed that "the document described in yesterday's reports is authentic" but noted "it does not represent a decision by the Court or the final position of any member on the issue in the case."
-He also announced that an investigation into the leak has been launched.
+In a statement, the Supreme Court confirmed that "the document described in yesterday's reports is authentic" but noted "it does not represent a decision by the Court or the final position of any member on the issues in the case."
+Chief Justice John Roberts also announced that an investigation into the leak has been launched.

 President Joe Biden reacted to the leaked document in a statement on May 3.
 "I believe that a woman's right to choose is fundamental," he said in part.
 "Roe has been the law of the land for almost fifty years, and basic fairness and the stability of our law demand that it not be overturned."